nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The security server periodically composes signed (and timestamped) documents from the message log data and archives them in the local file system.
 Archive files are ZIP containers containing one or more signed documents and a special linking information file for additional integrity verification purpose.

-<div id="111-changing-the-configuration-of-the-message-log" class="anchor"></div>
-## 11.1 Changing the Configuration of the Message Log
+### 11.1 Changing the Configuration of the Message Log

 Configuration parameters are defined in INI files \[[INI](#Ref_INI)\], where each section contains the parameters for a particular security server component.
 The default message log configuration is located in the file